José Ramos-Horta, Freedom Fighter and Democracy Builder, 1996 Nobel Peace Prize Laureate

 In 2002 Ramos-Horta presided over East Timor’s Independence Celebration, when the UN formally handed power to the country’s democratically elected President, Prime Minister and Parliament.
 In 2006 he became Prime Minister of his country, then served as President of the world’s youngest democracy, a country he helped to create.

-He has done a number of high-level missions for the UN Secretary General and continues to serve in a global peace building capacity today.
+He has done a number of high-level missions for the UN Secretary General and has served in a global peace building capacity over many years.